Author: Pamela

 • An Incredible Case of Clairvoyance and Premonition

 One night in 1986, while living in Los Angeles, I had a dream in which I was riding down the freeway in the passenger seat of a car.
 As we emerged from beneath an overpass, I looked up and to the left, and watched a small private aircraft approach a silver and red commercial airliner from visually above-right, the one o’clock direction from my point of view.
-The two collided, and the airliner took a rapid arc downward and crashed behind a tree-lined skyline into a residential neighborhood.

 The next day, I turned on the television to see the news dominated by coverage of a passenger airliner crash.
 One news broadcast showed an animation of a small aircraft, colliding in mid-air with a red and silver Aeromexico airliner.
 The direction from which the small craft approached was exactly as in my dream, as was the diving path taken by the airliner afterward.
 I was watching my own damned dream, being played back on the evening news.
 I felt chills all over.

 I was, indeed, an eyewitness to the Cerritos air crash.
 The night before.
 In my dream.
+A real premonition of a deadly disaster.

 But if this sounds like a “routine” case of a dream predicting the future, the dream itself is the lesser part of my experience.
 The real blow-away chapter of the story follows.